waterrot/responsible-investers/README.md

 ### Manual Testing

+When the user want to register for the website he/she can go to the register page, by clicking on the register button in the navbar, and fill in their email, username and password.
+When they have done that they created an account and can see more content on the site.

+When the user want to logout of the site they can press the logout button in the navbar.

+When the user want to login he/she can go to to the login page, by clicking on the link in the navbar, and fill in their emailadress and their password.
+When they push the login button they are logged in again on the website.

 When the user get the home page he/she can read the first card that comes on the screen.
-The text that is shown to the user is an intro to the game.
+The text that is shown to the user is an intro to website.
+When the user is logged in the CTA button will be go to the portfolio page and when the user is not logged in the CTA will be to register.

+When the user is logged in and on the home page he/she can see all the stocks available to buy.
+The will see a card element with the stock title, short stock description and a button to read more about the stock and buy it.

+When the user is on the page of a stock they can read more information about the stock and buy the stock by filling in the amount he/she wants to buy and then press the buy button.

+When the user wants to see their open options they can go to the portfolio page by clicking on it on the link in the navbar.
+When they are on the page he/she can see all the information about the stock.

-The user also gets the choose to go either to the game page of donate something to the creator.
+When to user wants to sell the stock he/she has to go to the portfolio page and then click on the stock they want to sell.
+Then fill in the amount of stocks he/she wants to sell and then press the sell button.

-When the user chooses for donating to the creator a modal will pop up.
-This modal asks the user if he or she wants to donate 1, 6 or 24 beer(s).
-When the user presses the button with the amout of beers he or she want to donate the play now button will go to Paypal with that amout preset.

-When the user chooses to go to the game page they will first see the "players section" if it is their first visit.
-Here they can fill in the player names.
+When the user wants to change their emailadres or their username they can go to the profile page by clicking on the link in the navbar.
+On this page the can fill in the data they want to change and then press the change button to change that information.
-They can easily add and remove player names by pressing the "add player" or "remove player" button.
-If it is not clear to the user he or she can also click on the question mark icon.
-A modal will come up with an explanation on how the game works and how that specific section works.
-When the user presses the "start the game!" button the game will start.

-The user then will see a screen with first one randomly selected player from the players who manually where put into the website and then a randomly selected question/task he or she has to complete.
-By pressing on the card the next question and player will randomly be selected.
-There is also a reset button in the right down corner if the user would like to reset the game.
-A modal will then pop up with the question if the user is sure about resetting the game.
-There is also another question mark icon in the top right corner that triggers a modal with how to play the game.

 ### User Testing